-The Debt Management Committee (the "Committee") will consist of the City Manager, Chief Financial Officer/Director of Finance, Assistant Directors of Finance, Controller and Treasury Manager. -The City's financial advisor and bond counsel shall act as consultants to the Committee. -When needed, the City Attorney will act as a legal advisor to the Committee.
-The City's Internal Auditor will serve as a non-voting member of the Committee.
+The Debt Management Committee (the "Committee") will consist of the City Manager, two (2) AssistantDeputy City Managers, and the Director of Finance, Assistant Director of Finance, Controller and Treasury Administrator.
+The City's financial advisor and bond counsel shall act as consultants to the Committee.
+When needed, the City Attorney will act as a legal advisor to the Debt Management Committee.
+The City's Internal Auditor will serve as a non-voting member of the Debt Management Committee.
 A quorum may be achieved by a member designating a substitute participant to serve in their absence.
 That substitute participant will not be granted voting rights.